 This Day In Writing History

-On April 28th, 1926, the legendary writer Harper Lee was born.
+On April 28th, 1926, the famous American writer Harper Lee was born.
 She was born Nelle Harper Lee in Monroeville, Alabama.
 The youngest of four children, her father Amasa Coleman Lee was a lawyer who served in the Alabama State Legislature from 1926 to 1938.
 He was a former newspaper editor as well.
 As a child, Harper Lee was a precocious tomboy and a voracious reader.
 Her best friend, neighbor, and classmate was the legendary writer Truman Capote.

 After graduating from Monroe County High School, Harper Lee enrolled in the Huntingdon College for women, then transferred to the University of Alabama to study law.
 She wrote for several student newspapers and edited the campus humor magazine, Rammer Jammer.
 After studying for a year in Oxford, she left college without obtaining a law degree.

 In 1950, Harper moved to New York City and took a job as reservation clerk, first for Eastern Airlines, then BOAC.
 She divided her time between her cold water flat in New York and her family home in Alabama, where she cared for her ailing father.
 By 1956, determined to become a writer, she began writing stories and found herself an agent.
 In December of 1956, she received a year's wages and time off from work as a Christmas present.
 The gift came with a note that said, "You have one year off from your job to write whatever you please.
 Merry Christmas."